|Quick Facts: Home Health Aides|

-There is no formal education requirement for home health aides, but most aides have a high school diploma.
-Home health aides who work for certified home health or hospice agencies must get formal training and pass a standardized test.
+There are no formal education requirements for home health aides, but most aides have at least a high school diploma.
+Home health aides working in certified home health or hospice agencies must complete formal training and pass a standardized test.

 The median annual wage for home health aides was $21,380 in May 2014.